 Carol studied History of Art & English and latterly ran a deli for years - with many decades in between of making and creating.
-Her interest in the arts and retail experience now come together in her role as Visitor Experience Assistant in the Gallery Shop here at Oriel Davies.
+Her interest in the arts and retail experience now come together in her role as Visitor Experience Manager (retail) here at Oriel Davies.

 “My favourite things are family and tasty foods & wines.
 Long walks, good books, daily yoga, cold dips and knitting-making-and-learning-stuff keeps me going.”